Synthesis of General Decoupling Networks Using Transmission Lines: Design Examples

 Here a three-port antenna system based on strongly coupled monopoles operating at 1 GHz is used for the DN test.
-As shown in Figure \ref{fig:monopole_3ports} (a), the monopoles are quarter wavelength long, 1mm in radius, and are placed asymmetrically.
+As shown in Figure \ref{fig:monopole_3ports} (a), the monopoles are quarter wavelength long (at 1 GHz), 1mm in radius, and are placed asymmetrically.
 Antennas 1 and 2 are quarter-wavelength spaced, and antennas 1 and 3 are sixth-wavelength spaced.
 Antenna 2 and 3 are placed at a right angle from antenna 1.
+Note that asymmetry is introduced on purpose to test the generality of our proposed DN.
 The response of the three-port antenna is shown in Figure \ref{fig:monopole_3ports} (b), where mutual couplings around -10 dB are observed.

-A DN using the standard electrical length is synthesized based on the method discussed in Section \ref{section:math_TL_DN}.
+A DN using the standard electrical length is synthesized at 1GHz based on the method discussed in Section \ref{section:math_TL_DN}.
+Similar to previous procedures, the calcuation starts with the $S_L$ of the antenna at 1 GHz, and then $S_{DN}$ is assembled based on \eqref{eq:svd_DN}.
+Then solving \eqref{eq:Y_pi_Y_DN} gives the decoupling networks.
 The resulted TL-DN parameters are given in Table \ref{tab:standard_3port}.
 Ports 1, 2, 3 corresponds to the decoupled ports, and ports 4, 5, 6 corresponds to the antenna ports.
 The decoupled three-port response is shown in Figure \ref{fig:monopole_3ports} (c).
-Again, all three ports are decoupled at the operation frequency.
+Again, all three ports are decoupled at the design frequency 1 GHz ($S_{12},S_{13},S_{23}<-50$dB).

 Both examples validate the proposed DN.
-The only design parameters in the synthesized DN are the characteristic impedance of each branch of the $\pi$-network.
+The only design parameters in the synthesized DN are the characteristic impedance of each branch of the $\pi$-network (with the electrical length being standardized).
 For branches with extremely large characteristic impedance, it can be left out without impacting the performance.
-It's worth noting that the generalized $\pi$-Network can be further simplified to reduce implementation complexity \cite{nie2014systematic}.
+It's worth noting that the generalized $\pi$-Network can be further simplified to reduce implementation complexity \cite{nie2014systematic} if so desired.